Conspiracy (2001 film): Screenplay

 Pierson brought Mandel into the project initially for an unproduced script entitled Complicity.
 This was intended to be a companion movie detailing the failure of the Allies to help with Jewish refugees.
 The piece never made it to the screen, most likely as a result of the sensitive subject of culpability of Western Allies.

-Mandel utilized the only existing copy of the conference minutes, called the Wansee Protocols, found in 1947 in the German Foreign Office files as the basis for the script.
+Mandel used the only existing copy of the conference minutes, called the Wansee Protocols, found in 1947 in the German Foreign Office files as the basis for the script.
 During an interview discussing a later adaptation of the screenplay into a theatre production, the author noted "I had never heard of the Wansee Conference" and that Pierson told him "...it was the first thing he had encountered about the Holocaust that angered him rather than making him want to cry", he signed on to write the screenplay.
 The script is not verbatim from conversations at the conference and most of the actual dialogue is invented.
 The meeting occurred over a period of 90 minutes, which is the same running time of the movie.